ruby/ruby/doc/ruby/options.md

 The optional argument to the option must be octal digits, each in the range `0..7`;
-these digits are prefixed with digit `0` to form an octal value:
+these digits are prefixed with digit `0` to form an octal value.

-- If no argument is given, the input record separator is `0x00`.
+If no argument is given, the input record separator is `0x00`.

+If an argument is given, it must immediately follow the option (no whitespace or equal-sign character `'-'`);
+argument values:

-- If the argument is `0`, the input record separator is `''`;
+- `0`: the input record separator is `''`;
   see {Special Line Separator Values}[rdoc-ref:IO@Special+Line+Separator+Values].
+- In range `(1..0377)`:
-- If the argument is in range `(1..0377)`, it becomes the character value of the input record separator `$/`.
+  the input record separator `$/` is set to the character value of the argument.
-- Otherwise, the input record separator is `nil`.
+- Any other value: the input record separator is `nil`.

 Examples: